 There are occasionally diversion programs available for individuals charged with Class A misdemeanors.
 Additionally, there are some cases where we can negotiate a dismissal of the charges, and there are certainly cases where we’ve gone to trial to secure acquittals for our clients.

-If you are convicted of a Class A misdemeanor in Fort Worth, you will be prohibited from having a License to Carry for a period of five years.
+If you have been convicted of or received deferred adjudication probation for a Class A misdemeanor in Fort Worth, you will be prohibited from having a License to Carry for a period of five years.
 Other collateral consequences include:

 A Class B misdemeanor in Fort Worth is an offense that is punishable by up to six months in jail.
 A Class B misdemeanor can be enhanced with a prior Class B or higher conviction.
 An enhanced Class B misdemeanor is punishable by a minimum of 30 days to a maximum of 180 days in county jail.